We are a country of abundant sunshine, resilient culture and warm-hearted people.

 One of the many great ways to explore the local culture and get to know its customs and rituals is to attend festivals in a foreign country.
 Armenians love to celebrate various occasions, so you will have plenty of opportunities to discover the country and people.
 Some of them come from ancient times like Vardavar, when people go out and drench each other with water, some are fairly recent but also popular among tourists such as Yerevan Wine Days and Sheep Shearing Festival.
 Come and experience Armenian hospitality during these festivities, join the crowds in splashing water, taste the country's numerous wines and dishes or attend a film festival.
 Create memories that will warm your heart!

 When you encounter hospitality in Armenia, you are unlikely to forget it.
 Armenians have long been known for their hospitality to outsiders – a result of the country's historic position on the Silk Road.
 Here people are described as hospitable, polite and compassionate who honor elders, have a gentle attitude towards children, and have strong family values.
 While in other countries feeling secure is a luxury, it is what Armenians are used to.
-We can’t say that there is no crime here - it does - but the rates in Armenia are lower than in many other countries.
+We can’t say that there is no crime here, but the rates in Armenia are lower than in many other countries.
 You will feel safe and free to go clubbing or pub crawling and enjoy what Armenia has to offer.
 You can enjoy parks and playgrounds, discover the best hidden gems of the country, go for a picnic, explore the forest, climb mountains and bike to your heart’s content.

 The World’s Next Tech Hub